etendosoftware/docs/docs/developer-guide/etendo-classic/getting-started/installation/install-modules-in-etendo.md

     Or run the tasks with the `-PignoreConsistency=true` flag.

-    By default, Etendo will not allow you to add a *JAR dependency* with an old version to the current installed one.
+    By default, Etendo does not allow you to add a *JAR dependency* with an old version to the current installed one.
     You can ignore this behavior adding the module name to be updated with an old version in the

     ```groovy